alexrudnick/dissertation/BURNDOWN.md

   * SKIP? be able to draw curves of word training data size versus accuracy

 ## monolingual
+  * figure out how to sensibly draw dependency trees such that it doesn't ruin the whole build process
   * make sure we handled all of Sandra's notes for monolingual
   * come up with a good bold/italic/whatever scheme to highlight strongest result in a table